 COVID-19 is a disease caused by the SARS-CoV-2 virus that was newly identified in December 2019.
 The virus causes primarily a respiratory illness, like a cold or flu.
-It is mostly spread from person to person through respiratory droplets (i.e., droplets produced by talking, sneezing, spitting, coughing, or blowing your nose).
-The typical symptoms of COVID-19 include fever, body aches, cough, and shortness of breath.
-Children may develop a runny nose, loss of taste or smell, new food aversions, or discoloration of their toes.
-Some people with COVID-19 have a sore throat, body aches, an upset stomach, and/or diarrhea as their primary symptoms.
+It is mostly spread from person to person through respiratory droplets (i.e. droplets produced by talking, sneezing, spitting, coughing, or blowing your nose) and carried on air currents.
+The typical symptoms of COVID-19 include fever, cough, and shortness of breath.
+Children may develop a runny nose, sore throat, loss of taste or smell, new food aversions, or discoloration of their toes.
+Some people with COVID-19 have body aches, an upset stomach, and/or diarrhea as their primary symptoms.
 Some people with COVID-19 do not have any symptoms at all.
 A minority of people with COVID-19 develop breathing difficulties and pneumonia that requires hospitalization.